eesantiago/writeups/README.md

 # Writeups
-Writeups from CTFs and Pentest engagements
+Writeups from Capture the Flag events